Best Pediatric Nurse Practitioner Programs in New York

 Online & Campus Based - Visit Website

-The Pediatric Primary Care Nurse Practitioner program at Stony Brook University prepares advanced nursing professionals to provide comprehensive healthcare to children and their families.
-This rigorous 45-credit distance education program focuses on developing expert providers who can promote, maintain, and restore child health across various healthcare settings.
+Stony Brook University's Pediatric Primary Care Nurse Practitioner program is a rigorous 45-credit hybrid program that prepares advanced nursing professionals to provide comprehensive healthcare to children and families.
+This distance education program with on-site requirements focuses on developing expert providers who can promote, maintain, and restore child health across various settings.
 Students learn to identify health risks, diagnose and manage acute and chronic pediatric conditions while developing critical skills in health promotion, leadership, and patient advocacy.
-Graduates are equipped to function as educators, consultants, and change agents in pediatric healthcare, with coursework covering advanced health assessment, clinical pharmacology, evidence-based practice, and specialized pediatric nursing theory and clinical practice.
+The program requires entrance exams for master's level admission.
+Graduates are equipped to function as educators, consultants, and change agents in pediatric healthcare.

 BSN to MSN - Nursing, MS (Pediatric Primary Care Nurse Practitioner)